Akalu/private-clouds/remote-connectivity/README.md

 Restart the ssh daemon on host side and we are done.

-Recipe to use PyTTY for connection
+Recipe to use PuTTY for connection
 ===================================

 1) Download and install PuTTY, PuTTYgen and Pageant